Blatten bei Naters - through the larch forest - Belalp

 Equipment

-Sturdy shoes, clothing suitable for the weather, sun and rain protection, as well as sufficient supplies of food and drinks, should there be no refreshment stops or shopping facilities available or open.
-Although the trail is very well marked throughout, you should always have a suitable hiking map with you for safety reasons.
-Take sticks or other aids with you.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as sufficient supplies of food and drinks, should be taken in case there are no opportunities for stops or purchases or if these are closed.
+Although the trail is very well marked throughout, you should always carry a suitable hiking map for safety reasons.
+Bring poles or other aids.

 Directions & Parking facilities